Misc. pictures and animations

 Miffy (Mithrandir)

 Mithrandir (aka Miffy or Miffji) is a British Shorthair that we got from a pet shop.
-We were looking initially to adopt but walking around shops we saw this girl with all over the place colours/patterns looking like no one wanted her, so she came back with us (she was 10 months old at the time and was down to be sent as a breeding cat).
+We were looking initially to adopt but walking around shops we saw this girl with all over the place colours/patterns looking like no one wanted her, so she came back with us (she was 10 months old at the time and was down to be sent off as a breeding cat).
 Unlike Turnip who doesn't want to be touched anywhere except near the tail, Miffy is very polite but seems to hate being touched near the tail.

 Turnip (actually May)